ppooiiuuyh/SR_Depth_Controllable_SRNet_Tensorflow/README.md

 # Depth Conrollable SRNet-Tensorflow
 Tensorflow implemetation of depth conrllable SRNet

+We propose a network which can controll the depth of layer without any changes of weights during runtime.
+This network can be useful to adatp speed/performance trade-off in stochstic realtime super resolution system such like video streaming for HR TV.

 Detail describtion will be added after paper acceptance or uploading to arxiv.